kg-construct/rml-io/spec/section/source-vocabulary.md

 Defaults to the default NULL character if available.
 If none is available such as CSV, no values are considered NULL, unless specified.
+- **rml:null** indicate which data values inside the source should be considered as NULL values.
+The value for this predicate defaults to the default NULL token of the underlying data model (e.g., NULL in relational databases and null in JSON) and are always processed as such.
+Some data models have no such default NULL token, such as CSV.
+When that is the case, then nothing is considered NULL unless specified by `rml:null`.
 Example: CSV does not have a default NULL character, so no value is considered NULL.
 However, JSON has a NULL character specified: `null`, this one is used together with the ones specified through `rml:null`.
+For a relational database, `rml:null "foo"` results into the following values considered as NULL: `{NULL, "foo"}` where `NULL` comes from the relational database model as NULL value.
 - **rml:compression** specifies if the source is compressed and the used compression algorithm.
 Defaults to no compression.